dfdx2/100-days-of-code/r2-log.md

 ### R2D4
 Today I worked with Spring Boot modifying my backend and trying to get it connected to the mongoDB

+### R2D5
+Continued work on project and finally got the correct routes for the backend to talk to the frontend